Alumni Resources

 Legal Journals

 The law school is home to five scholarly journals covering a diverse array of content areas pertinent to legal professionals.
-The journals welcome alumni subscriptions.
+Subscribe to your favorite journal for access to current editions, archives and calls for submissions.